dustinpfister/blog_posts/_posts/canvas-example-image-limits.md

 layout: post
 categories: canvas
 id: 579
-updated: 2019-12-11 20:19:27
+updated: 2019-12-11 20:22:39
-version: 1.10
+version: 1.11
 ---

 So now for yet another canvas example, this one is going to be pretty cool, or at least I think so.
 It has to do with the limits of 2d images.
+When working with an image of any fixed width, height, and color depth there is a finite number of possible combinations for that matrix.
+Sure as you increase the resolution and color depth the total number of possibilities does start to become a very large finite number but it is still finite.

 <!-- more -->